vipularya135/AI_HelpDesk-Application/README.md

 - Detect user’s spoken language automatically.
 - Ensure the system replies in the same language as the input.

-### 7. Avatar Integration (Optional for MVP)
-- Use Three.js or [D-ID API](https://www.d-id.com/) to render an animated avatar that lip syncs with the generated speech.

 ---

 ## Usage Flow